woutersf/MauticEmbedUrlOptionBundle/README.md

 A simple yet powerful Mautic plugin that enhances form management by adding a **Direct URL** option to form detail pages.

+Will be deprecated when this one hits the road: https://github.com/mautic/mautic/pull/15098#pullrequestreview-2978869440

 ## Screenshot

 ![Direct URL Button](Assets/direct_url.png)